14 Best Places to Visit in August

 3. Dubrovnik, Croatia

-Croatia beckons culture buffs to the "pearl of the Adriatic" in August for its annual Dubrovnik Summer Festival, which runs through the first three weeks of the month.
-The event is the largest cultural celebration in the country and features a lively schedule of classical music performances, opera, ballet recitals, and drama in more than 70 open-air venues.
+Croatia beckons culture buffs to the "pearl of the Adriatic" this time of year for its annual Dubrovnik Summer Festival, which starts in July and runs through Aug.
+25. The event is the largest cultural celebration in the country and features a lively schedule of classical music performances, opera, ballet recitals, and drama in more than 70 open-air venues.
 This riveting event makes it well worth enduring the heat and crowds of Dubrovnik this time of year.

 While in Dubrovnik, be sure to explore the city's Old Town.
 The UNESCO World Heritage site served as the location for King's Landing in HBO's award-winning TV series, Game of Thrones.
 Get a gorgeous view of this area, along with other attractions in Dubrovnik, from the city's popular cable car.